What is Pavlik Harness Care?

 The Pavlik Harness is a brace that is most commonly used for babies who have hip dysplasia, a hip disorder.
 Sometimes, it is also used for babies with a femur fracture.
 The purpose of the harness is to keep the hips and knees bent (flexed) and thighs spread apart (abducted).
-This position helps allow the hips to grow.
+This position helps to allow the hips to grow properly.

 The Pavlik Harness will be put on your baby by the doctor who will position the straps at the proper place.
 This position helps the ball of the hips and the socket to grow, as best as possible.
 The extra length of the straps will be folded and taped down.
 The straps will be marked at the Velcro level to make sure the strap length stays the same.
 The doctor will make adjustments during follow-up visits.

 Do not remove the harness unless instructed to do so by your doctor.
 You will have to sponge bathe your baby.
 Take special care to check all skin folds, especially behind the knees and in the diaper area.
 Keep these areas clean and dry.

 You should dress your baby in loose clothing.
 Be sure that the clothing or blankets do not bring your baby's knees together.
 Do not swaddle your baby in the traditional manner.

 The nurse can show you how to put a T-shirt on under the harness without loosening the straps.
 Putting the shirt on takes a little time, but it will help keep your baby's skin from becoming red and sore.